firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery Dataset location: Where do you want to deploy the BigQuery dataset created for this extension?
 For help selecting a location, refer to the [location selection guide](https://cloud.google.com/bigquery/docs/locations).

+* Project Id: Override the default project bigquery instance.
+This can allow updates to be directed to a bigquery instance on another project.

 * Collection path: What is the path of the collection that you would like to export?
 You may use `{wildcard}` notation to match a subcollection of all documents in a collection (for example: `chatrooms/{chatid}/posts`).
-Parent Firestore Document IDs from `{wildcards}`  will be returned in `param_paths` as JSON formatted string.
+Parent Firestore Document IDs from `{wildcards}`  will be returned in `param_paths` as a JSON formatted string.

-* Wildcard Column field with Parent Firestore Document IDs: Optional column BigQuery STRING field containing JSON object with wildcards named params and parent Firestore Document IDs as values.
+* Wildcard Column field with Parent Firestore Document IDs: Creates a column containing a JSON object of all wildcard ids from a documents path.

 * Dataset ID: What ID would you like to use for your BigQuery dataset?
 This extension will create the dataset, if it doesn't already exist.

 * Table ID: What identifying prefix would you like to use for your table and view inside your BigQuery dataset?
 This extension will create the table and view, if they don't already exist.

-* BigQuery SQL table Time Partitioning option type: This parameter will allow you to partition type of the BigQuery table and BigQuery view  created by the extension based on data ingestion time.
+* BigQuery SQL table Time Partitioning option type: This parameter will allow you to partition the BigQuery table and BigQuery view  created by the extension based on data ingestion time.
 You may select the granularity of partitioning based upon one of: HOUR, DAY, MONTH, YEAR.
 This will generate one partition per day, hour, month or year, respectively.
-The table is partitioned by pseudo column '_PARTITIONTIME' or you can be assign it to BigQuery Table schema field if other parameters passed.

-* BigQuery SQL Time Partitioning table schema field(column) name: BigQuery table column/schema field name for TimePartitioning.
+* BigQuery Time Partitioning column name: BigQuery table column/schema field name for TimePartitioning.
 You can choose schema available like `timestamp` OR give a name for new BigQuery Table schema column/field that will be assigned to the selected Firestore Document field below. example: 'post_date'.
 If not set, the table is partitioned by pseudo column '_PARTITIONTIME'; if set, the table is partitioned by this field.
 Cannot be changed if Table is already partitioned.

-* Firestore Document field name for BigQuery SQL Time Partitioning field option: This parameter will allow you to partition the BigQuery table created by the extension based on selected Document Firestore field.
-This will generate one partition based on selected field.
+* Firestore Document field name for BigQuery SQL Time Partitioning field option: This parameter will allow you to partition the BigQuery table  created by the extension based on selected.
 The Firestore Document field value must be a top-level TIMESTAMP, DATETIME, DATE field BigQuery string format or Firestore timestamp(will be converted to BigQuery TIMESTAMP).
-Cannot be changed if Table is already partitioned. example: `postDate`

-* BigQuery SQL Time Partitioning table schema field(column) type: Parameter for BigQuery SQL schema field type(BigQuery SQL format) for selected Time Partitioning Firestore Document field option.
-If you use Firestore Timestamp in your Firestore Document it will be converted into BigQuery SQL TIMESTAMP.
 Cannot be changed if Table is already partitioned.
+ example: `postDate`

+* BigQuery SQL Time Partitioning table schema field(column) type: Parameter for BigQuery SQL schema field type for the selected Time Partitioning Firestore Document field option.
+Cannot be changed if Table is already partitioned.

-* BigQuery SQL table clustering (experimental): This parameter will allow you to set up Clustering for the BigQuery Table created by the extension. (for example: `data,document_id,timestamp`- no whitespaces).
-You can select up to 4 coma separated fields(order matters).
+* BigQuery SQL table clustering: This parameter will allow you to set up Clustering for the BigQuery Table created by the extension. (for example: `data,document_id,timestamp`- no whitespaces).
+You can select up to 4 comma separated fields(order matters).
 Available schema extensions table fields for clustering: `document_id, timestamp, event_id, operation, data`.

 * Transform function URL: Specify a function URL to call that will transform the payload that will be written to BigQuery.
 See the pre-install documentation for more details.

-* Big query project Id: This parameter will allow an alternative BigQuery project to receive updates from the extension.

 **Cloud Functions:**